Here is the definition that the Content Marketing Institute gives:

 Here is what the heatmap looked like from the eye-tracking software:

-The longer that participants remained on a page, the more favorable their impressions were.
+The longer that participants remained on a page, the more favourable their impressions were.
 The results confirm that professional website design can hold people’s attention for a longer period.

 It’s easy to see then why so many businesses fuss about their site’s design.
 The problem is that overthinking stops forward progress and can cause you to lose sight of the bigger picture.
 It’s a common trap especially for new bloggers as they want their new blog to be absolutely perfect.
 But it can be a colossal waste of time and quickly trap you in an endless cycle of constant tweaking that doesn’t lead anywhere.